The mean number of 3-torsion elements in ray class groups of quadratic fields: Introduction

 To derive the result for $3$-torsion ideal classes in class groups of quadratic fields, Davenport and Heilbronn first provide asymptotic formulae for the number of cubic fields having bounded discriminant and sieve to count the {\em nowhere totally ramified} cubic fields.
 These are degree $3$ extensions $K_3$ of $\bQ$ in which any rational prime $p$ that ramifies is of the form $(p) = \fp_1^2\fp_2$ where $\fp_1$ and $\fp_2$ are two distinct primes of $K_3$.
 They prove that the number of nowhere totally ramified cubic fields having bounded discriminant determines the number of 3-torsion ideal classes in quadratic fields with the same bound on their discriminant, and so they deduce the above theorem.

-To prove Theorems \ref{main} and \ref{2}, we combine a generalization of Davenport and Heilbronn's results on asymptotics for cubic fields given in \cite{simple} with a parametrization of the number of $3$-torsion elements of ray class groups of quadratic fields with bounded discriminant in terms of the number of appropriate (pairs of) cubic fields with related bounds on their discriminants.
-We now outline the rest of the article.
+To prove Theorems \ref{main}, \ref{2} and \ref{4}, we first prove a new parametrization theorem that determines the number of $3$-torsion elements of ray class groups of quadratic fields with bounded discriminant in terms of the number of appropriate (pairs of) cubic fields with related bounds on their discriminants.
+We then employ a generalization of Davenport and Heilbronn's asymptotics for cubic fields given in Bhargava-Shankar-Tsimerman \cite{simple} by simplifying the asymptotic count of the relevant pairs of cubic fields.
+It is important to note that Theorem \ref{main} would not follow from the original asymptotics given in \cite{dh}.

-In Section 2, we fix an integral conductor $c$ and a quadratic field $K_2$, and we compare the number of $3$-torsion ideal classes in the ray class group of $K_2$ of conductor $c$ to the number of pairs of cubic fields whose discriminants satisfy certain $c^2$-divisibility conditions (see Theorem \ref{raypara}).
+We begin this article by fixing an conductor $c$ and a quadratic field $K_2$ in Section 2 in order to compare the number of $3$-torsion ideal classes in the ray class group of $K_2$ of conductor $c$ to the number of pairs of cubic fields whose discriminants satisfy certain $c^2$-divisibility conditions (see Theorem \ref{raypara}).
 We additionally study the action of $\Gal(K_2/\bQ)$ on this $3$-torsion subgroup in order to relate the number of $3$-torsion ideal classes with a fixed action of $\Gal(K_2/\bQ)$ to certain singleton cubic fields whose discriminants satisfy similar $c^2$-divisibility conditions.
-In Section 3, we utilize a strengthening of Davenport-Heilbronn's theorem given in \cite{simple} that computes the density of discriminants of cubic fields satisfying certain {\em acceptable} local conditions.
-We are then able to prove Theorems \ref{main} and \ref{2} as well as Corollary \ref{3} in Section 4.
-Finally, in Section 5 we prove Theorem \ref{4} by computing the second main term for the average number of $3$-torsion elements in ray class groups of fixed conductor of quadratic fields with bounded discriminant, building on work of \cite{simple}.
+In Section 3, we recall and employ results of \cite{simple} that compute the density of discriminants of cubic fields satisfying certain {\em acceptable} local specifications.
+This allows us to determine in Section 4 the mean size of the $3$-torsion subgroups in an eigenspace of the ray class groups of quadratic fields $K_2$ for the nontrivial action of $\Gal(K_2/\bQ)$.
+We are then able to conclude Theorems \ref{main} and \ref{2} as well as Corollary \ref{3} in Section 5 by studying the 3-torsion elements in ray class groups of quadratic fields $K_2$ that are fixed by $\Gal(K_2/\bQ)$.
+Finally, in Section 6 we prove Theorem \ref{4} by computing the second main term for the average number of $3$-torsion elements in ray class groups of fixed conductor of quadratic fields with bounded discriminant, building on work of \cite{TaniguchiThorne}.